flatironinstitute/sciware/24_Types/main.md

 ### Callable

 - Describes the type of a function stored in a variable.
-- Takes a list of parameter types (in order), then the return type
+- Takes list of parameter types, then return type

 ```python
 from typing import Callable